hackclub/hackclub/workshops/hangman/README.md

 In Java, classes typically need a [constructor](https://www.w3schools.com/java/java_constructors.asp), so let’s get started with that.
 We have already declared the fields: the constructor is where we can assign initial values to those fields.

 The Man is 3 characters wide and 3 characters tall, so we need to create an array of characters of that size.
 You might be wondering how to create line breaks between each row of the array.
-We can do that by using ‘\n’ which represents a line break.
-Anything after ‘\n’ will be on the next line.
+We can do that by using `\n` which represents a line break.
+Anything after `\n` will be on the next line.
 We initialize the man like so.
 We also set numIncorrect to 0, because the user hasn’t made any incorrect guesses yet.

 Place the constructor within the `Man` class declaration like below: